 Sadly, eviction is sometimes the only option remaining.
 Remember, you are in the business off renting for profit and a delinquent tenant can prevent that from happening, month after month, if you are unable to reach another compromise.
 Be forewarned though – evictions are often difficult, especially in states like Maryland where the laws most definitely tilt in favor of the tenant.
 If you go the eviction route, be prepared to weather the storm for a few months and make sure you have plenty of supporting evidence so that the courts have no choice but to rule in your favor.
 In this situation, the name of the game is closing the gap as quickly as possible between when the tenant is given notice to when they legally have to vacate the premises.

 Sometimes it’s just better to cash out and sell your rental property.
 If none of the aforementioned solutions are working, it’s often best to determine an acceptable price, take the money and move on to the next project.
 Problem tenants, excessive repairs, property management company fees and sleepless nights worrying about your property sometimes just aren’t worth the hassle.

-At Brad Buys Houses, we buy rental properties from landlords like you all of the time.
+At Brad Buys Houses / We Buy MD Homes, we buy rental properties from landlords like you all of the time.
 We buy with cash, we close quickly and we pay all of the costs and fees at settlement.
 Most importantly, we solve your problem.
 If you are a tired landlord or just want to cash out of an investment property, please fill out the form at www.webuymdhomes.com or call us at (240) 424-0423